-Modules are composed of lectures and seminars where you can discuss readings in a group.
-A member of the teaching staff will act as your supervisor throughout the degree, to help guide your studies and and monitor progress.
+You'll be taught through lectures and seminars where you can discuss readings in a group.
+A member of the teaching staff will act as your supervisor throughout the degree, to help guide your studies and monitor progress.

 You will be based in the Department of Sociology on Campus West.